From Manual to Dynamic: The Evolution of Database Scaling with Aurora Serverless

 First, create an RDS Instance

-• For Engine type, choose Aurora (MySQL Compatible) or Aurora (PostgreSQL Compatible).
+• On the page, choose either Aurora (MySQL Compatible) or Aurora (PostgreSQL Compatible) for the Engine type.

-• For Capacity settings, select the minimum and maximum ACU based on requirement.
+• In the Capacity settings, specify the minimum and maximum ACU based on your requirements.

-• Choose Create a database to create your Aurora cluster with an Aurora Serverless v2 DB instance as the writer instance, also known as the primary DB instance.
+• Create a database to set up your Aurora cluster with an Aurora Serverless v2 DB instance as the writer instance, also known as the primary DB instance.

-Apart from this configuration also helps in better load handling as standalone instance handles the load while the serverless instances are using resources while they are being scaled out.
+Additionally, this configuration aids in better load handling as the standalone instance manages the load while the serverless instances utilize resources during scaling out

 Choosing the right parameters for your Database